 Once implemented, students will be able to see community-engaged course designation in MyNIU and in the graduate catalog and undergraduate catalog.

-Faculty may apply through the new curriculum process for curriculum proposal and approval.
-Course-level designation will require all instructors who teach a course to meet the criteria as a community-engaged course.
+In addition to the application noted above, faculty must also submit a course change proposal through the curriculum platform.
+Course-level designation requires all instructors who teach that course to meet the criteria as a community-engaged course.
 It would remain designated in MyNIU until such time as the department requests to remove that designation.
+The deadline for the course change proposal follows the university curriculum deadlines for publication in the next academic catalog.

-These courses will be evaluated on a three-year cycle so the CE designation can be removed if the course no longer adheres to the requirements.
+These courses will be evaluated on a three-year cycle, so the community-engaged designation can be removed if the course no longer adheres to the requirements.

-To be designated, the course must include all course components, identify and assess student learning outcomes and comply with evaluation including student assessment and community partner feedback.
+All community-engaged designated courses must include all course components, identify and assess student learning outcomes and submit student assessment results.
+We will solicit feedback from community partners.

 To be designated, courses must include the following four components: